-European distribution is very interesting and a subject that one site will never truly do justice to.
-This is due to the length of time each company produced the toys for, the many different products available during the Vintage era and the amount of countries & companies involved, but I hope you still enjoy this brief overview of European Vintage Star Wars history!
+European distribution is a very complex and interesting subject but due to the length of time each company produced the toys for, the massive amount of different products available during the Vintage era and also, all of the the different countries & companies involved, it’s extremely difficult for anyone to give a perfect overview of.

 Palitoy (United Kingdom)